Kunal-Sarpal/Weather-App/README.md

 # Weather App 🌦️

-This is a weather application built with **React, Redux, and Tailwind CSS** that fetches and displays weather information for different cities.
-The app also saves recent searches in `localStorage` and includes error handling.
+The Weather App is a sleek and intuitive web application built with React, Redux, and Tailwind CSS that allows users to fetch real-time weather information for different cities.
+Designed for efficiency, the app enhances the user experience with features like search history tracking, error handling, and responsive design.

+It utilizes localStorage with a queue data structure to store and manage the last 5 searched cities, ensuring quick access to recent queries.
+The app also leverages React Toastify for smooth, interactive notifications, keeping users informed of search updates and errors.

+Whether you’re checking today’s weather or reviewing past searches, the Weather App offers a seamless and user-friendly experienc

 ## Features 🚀
 - Fetches real-time weather data